 Not anymore, baby!
 Long exposure all day!

-Are there camera lens filters for phones?
+Are there camera lens filters specifically for smartphones?

 Yes, there are!
 In fact, there are a fair few lens filters made just for phones.

-That’s necessary because traditional camera lens filters are usually made to fit a certain lens dimension (often 62mm).
+That’s necessary because traditional camera lens filters are usually made to fit a particular lens dimension (often 62mm).
 These aren’t going to fit on your phone camera’s clip-on lens.
 Most phone lenses, and thus the filters, are 37mm.

 The chief reason for using a camera lens filter is that it broadens your pool of possible photographs in a given situation.
 By adjusting the light that the sensor receives, you have more potential pictures.